Trains to Colchester

 Tip 5: Book and travel together

 You can make savings when 3-9 passengers travel together by trains in the UK to Colchester.
-A discount of 1/3 off the price of your tickets is available when you travel on the same off-peak train; this is automatically applied when using our website.
+A discount of 1/3 off the ticket price is available when you travel on the same off-peak train; this is automatically applied when using our website.
 It is simplest to receive e-Tickets, so you can forward them to your group, rather than having to print off lots of paper tickets.